 This information will help to identify strategies to deliver appropriate levels of resilience across the agency.
 These decisions will include justification for decisions to increase levels of redundant infrastructure or to accept the risk and employ alternate recovery strategies that are proportionate to the value of the data and processes supported by the dependencies.

 The BIA supports effective management of 3rd party (outsourced) dependencies through the establishment of specifications that outline meaningful metrics and expectations.
-For Infrastructure as a Service and Software as a Service the GITC Module 10 clause 16.
-For other procured services and resources, advice on appropriate contract clauses should be sought from agency procurement units.

 Business Continuity Institute

 ISO22301:2012 Societal security – business continuity management systems (paid service)